deepanshuvijaysharma/delta-demo/README.md

 # delta-demo
-This is basically a file or folder which is for the leanring git and github.
+This is a Demo for Git &amp; Github class.